Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ### Consumer Authorization

-The third option for authorization is to use Kong consumers, and dynamically map from a claim value to a Kong consumer.
+The third option for authorization is to use Kong consumers and dynamically map from a claim value to a Kong consumer.
 This means that we restrict the access to only those that do have a matching Kong consumer.
-Kong consumers can have ACL groups attached to them, and thus can be further authorized with the [Kong ACL Plugin](/hub/kong-inc/acl/).
+Kong consumers can have ACL groups attached to them and be further authorized with the [Kong ACL Plugin](/hub/kong-inc/acl/).

 As a remainder our token payload looks like this: